-Valley View biking trail is a 11.8 mile moderately trafficked out and back trail located near Council Bluffs, IA.
+Valley View biking trail is a 11.8 mile moderately trafficked out and back trail located near Council Bluffs, Iowa.
 The trail is rated as moderate and primarily used for walking, trail running, and road biking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash